 Cars spend 95% of their time parked and 4% being driven.

-This first factor enabling batteries to have significant time available to the grid, is that while cars are purchased for their ability to be driven, they spend almost all of the time parked, and 90% of the time they are, parked is at home or at work.
-If people have a connection to the grid at home and at work, then it would be feasible to have cars connected to the grid on average around 85% of the time.
+This first factor enabling batteries to have significant time available to the grid, is that while cars are purchased for their ability to be driven, they spend almost all of their time parked, and 90% of the time they are parked, is at home, or while at work.
+If people have a connection to the grid at home and at work, then it would be feasible to have cars connected to the grid on average around 80% of the time.

 People rarely do road trips, which is the only time EVs require their full battery capacity.